 - Hair must be appropriate for school (no extreme hairstyles).
 Hair must be tied back in labs and for practical lessons. - Make-up pupils should present a professional look including minimal make-up and finger nails should be of a safe length (Head's/Deputy Head's discretion) and no nail varnish/gel or false nails allowed.
 No false eyelashes.
 If pupils would like to cover up spots, they should use clear coverings. - Jewellery pupils may wear one small earring in each lobe of their ear.
 No bars, chains, spikes, spacers or similar are allowed.
 Pupils may wear a watch.
 No visible body jewellery other than earrings are allowed.
-Pupils will be asked to take their jewellery off if it doesn't follow expectations.
+Pupils will be asked to take their jewellery off if it doesn't follow expectations or poses a risk to themselves or others.